Hello, Fools! I’m back to highlight three high-yield dividend stocks. As a reminder, I do this because high-yield dividend stocks

 As always, don’t view them as formal recommendations.
 Instead, look at them as a starting point for more research.
 A dividend cut (or halt) can be especially painful, so you’ll still need to do plenty of due diligence.

-The post Got $10K to Invest?
-Create a “Dream Income Stream” With These 3 High-Yield Stocks appeared first on The Motley Fool Canada.
+The post Trade the Crash: 3 High-Yield Stocks I’d Buy With $5,000 appeared first on The Motley Fool Canada.

 The Motley Fool’s purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool Canada’s free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 Motley Fool Canada 2020